School Science Lessons

 The youngest leaves and stem show a yellowing or chlorosis, starting from the base to the tip, dieback and distortion of the growing point.

-Symptoms include rosettes of terminal shoots in potato, browns heart in radish, crown choking in coconut, lumpy flesh and bad taste in papaya fruit, and leaf tip burn that elongates and become white-brown in rice.
+Symptoms include rosettes of terminal shoots in potato, browns heart in radish, crown choking in coconut, lumpy flesh and bad taste in papaya fruit, and leaf tip burn that elongates and become white-brown

 In extreme cases, the terminal bud dies.